 Where students with SEND have been identified as meeting the criteria for being on the Code of Practice for SEN the school holds a register to ensure that purposeful action is taken.
 All pupils on this register will be the subject an of Advisory note giving clear guidance on individual need, target setting and additional support to ensure inclusion in all aspects of school life.
 These Advisory Notes are shared with parents and carers and are accessed by staff on the secure network.
 Where students with additional needs meet the criteria access arrangements for public examinations special arrangements are made.
 Where students are withdrawn on an individual basis or group basis in order to meet their additional needs, the fundamental principle of inclusion should be maintained.

-- Mr Ian Evans, Senior - Leader for Inclusion email: firstname.lastname@example.org
+- Mr Ian Evans - Senior Leader for Inclusion email: firstname.lastname@example.org

-The REMIX is an integrated performance company for young people.
-Many of the young people have physical disabilities, sensory impairments, on the autistic spectrum, have learning difficulties or are non disabled.
+An integrated performance company for young people.
+Many of the young people have physical disabilities, sensory impairments, on the autistic spectrum, have learning difficulties or are non-disabled.
 If you are aged 11-19 years, live in Dorset Bournemouth or Poole and have a love of dance, acting, film making, music, circus and/or performing see The REMIX for more information or email firstname.lastname@example.org.